Job Prospects... At a glance

 Many universities and polytechnics offer relevant courses throughout New Zealand.

-Since 2011, the number of students completing a bachelor degree in Business & Management has generally been rising.
+From 2012 to 2016, the number of students completing a bachelor degree in Business & Management has generally been rising, with a fall in 2017.

 Qualification completions chart